 One (1) year of the General Experience must have been in an advanced working/working lead level capacity.

-Note: For State Employees this is interpreted at the level of Environmental Analyst 3.
+NOTE: For state employees this experience is interpreted at the level of an Environmental Analyst 3.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED

 College training in a scientific or technical discipline related to the environmental field, including but not limited to biological, earth or physical sciences; environmental planning; environmental law; economics; leisure services; geographic information systems; geography with a concentration in geographic information systems; natural sciences; natural resources may be substituted for the General Experience on the basis of fifteen (15) semester hours equalling one-half (1/2) year of experience to a maximum of four (4) years for a Bachelor's degree.

 A Master's degree in a scientific or technical discipline related to the environmental field including but not limited to biological, earth, or physical sciences; environmental planning; environmental law; economics; leisure services; geographic information systems; geography with a concentration in geographic information systems; natural sciences; natural resources may be substituted for five (5) years of the General Experience.

 NOTE: Education may only be substituted for a total of five (5) years.